dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 ### Combat round

 With initiative set, actual combat can begin.
-Combat events and actions are sliced into rounds.
-A round is roughly equal to around 5 seconds of real time.
+Combat events and actions are sliced into _rounds_.
+A combat round is roughly equal to around 5 seconds of real time.
 Within each round, there is a sequence of events that happen when the players encounter an enemy and combat ensues.

 ### Events